amansingh1912/EuropeanHotelBookingSatisfaction_PowerBI/README.md

 * Age group 31-50 is the most satisfied whereas 21-30 is the least satisfied among all age groups.

 ## Conclusion:
-Overall, it was a nice dataset to analyse and it gave me a good practice over usage of DAX measures and analytical skills.
+Overall, it was a nice dataset to analyse and it gave me a good practice over usage of DAX Measures and analytical skills.